ibm-cloud-docs/citrix-netscaler-vpx/upgrade-netscaler.md

    * For commercial users: [NetScaler Available Versions](http://downloads.service.softlayer.com/citrix/netscaler/){: external}
    * For federal government users: [NetScaler Available Versions](http://downloads.service.usgov.softlayer.com/citrix/netscaler/){: external}

-   Connect to the {{site.data.keyword.cloud}} Infrastructure VPN or from an {{site.data.keyword.cloud_notm}} Infrastructure server with private network (10.0.0.0/8) connectivity in order to access this link.
+   Connect to the {{site.data.keyword.cloud}} Infrastructure VPN or from an {{site.data.keyword.cloud_notm}} Infrastructure server with private network (10.0.0.0/8) connectivity to access this link.
    {: note}

 1. On the Upload Software screen, browse to the location of the upgrade file and click **Upgrade**.
 The firmware uploads.